marbl/MetagenomeScope/README.md

 ## Visualizing an assembly graph

-Assuming you are currently in the conda environment we just created, visualizing an assembly graph can be done in one command:
+Assuming you've activated the conda environment we just created, visualizing an assembly graph can be done in one command:

 ```